bairigao/Fortune-Cookies-App/README.md

 - Functioning GUI for calendar management.
   - Options:
     - Use a third-party library (e.g., JCalendar).
-    - Build the calendar from scratch (check with the teaching team).
 - Calendar inputs linked to user data:
   - Clicking a date allows the user to write a title and additional information.
   - AI generates messages based on user-provided data.